Tower-Numid/EncoreMP/README.md

 	- That scenario however would have caused unusual behaviour anyway in open morrowind, due to the behind the scenes stuff

 **Server/Client visual checksum**
-- [ ] The checksum has been correctly changed for the server/client (so that dwemer coda clients/servers cannot connect to baseline tes3mp servers), but dwemer coda servers still display as "V0.8.1" in the server browsing UI.
+- [ ] The checksum has been correctly changed for the server/client (so that EncoreMP clients/servers cannot connect to baseline tes3mp servers), but EncoreMP servers still display as "V0.8.1" in the server browsing UI.
 - This was due to an issue with changing that user facing value - but it's a UI issue only

 # Compiling partner file